 How Does it Compare?

-Ascorbyl palmitate is an oil-soluble form of vitamin C. It’s an ester that combines ascorbic acid and palmitic acid.
-It helps promote collagen production, reduces the appearance of age spots, and improves skin texture.
+Ascorbyl palmitate is an oil-soluble ester formed by combining ascorbic acid and palmitic acid.
+It helps promote collagen production, reduces the appearance of age spots, improves skin texture, and acts as a potent antioxidant that helps protect skin lipids from oxidative damage.

 How Does it Compare?